PawelNorek/gantt/README.md

 - At the moment this project is using mockup data.
 No backend connected.
 That must be solved at the later stage.
 I consider using tanstack query library.
 I will see how it goes. (https://tanstack.com/query/latest)
 - No data calculation done - to be added.
 - Some logic of adding/removing tasks must be added.

+If you want to try it steps are:
+- Clone repository
+- Install dependicies (pnpm install) (Use npm, yarn if you want.
+If you are here you know how to use it :).)
+- JSON server must be started first.
+It provides data so app can work without backend at the moment.
+You will find modified scripts included.
+- Start project itself using pnpm/npm start

+Have fun :)